Package 3-2 Inside Seven Squares

 What your child needs to know and do

 Seven squares are set inside each other.
-The centre point of each side of the outer square is joined to make a smaller square inside.
+The centre point of each side of the outer square are joined to make a smaller square inside.
 This is repeated each time a square is drawn until there are 7 squares.

 The centre square has an area of 1 square unit.